 Once you have Chrome installed, your child should log into the Chrome browser each time they will be completing school work.
 You can log in by clicking the small circle in the top right of the window.
 They should use their CCS Google account to log in.
 You can look up their username in RenWeb as it is listed as the student’s email address and ends in @concordchristianschool.org.
 For elementary students, you can request their password from their homeroom teacher.
 The 6th-12th grade should know their passwords, but if not, contact support at firstname.lastname@example.org.

-Google Classroom will be used as the main learning platform by most teachers.
-It is a place for teachers to post assignments and instructions as well as a place for students to turn in their assignments.
+Google Classroom is used as the main learning platform by most teachers.
+It is a place for teachers to post assignments and instructions, as well as a place for students to turn in their assignments.
 Google Classroom is also where students can find the links to the Meet Live Classroom Streaming.
 Once logged into the Chrome browser, all Google apps including Classroom and Gmail can be accessed from the “Google Waffle” in the top right corner of the browser window.
 The ones that will be used most often will be Classroom (learning platform) and Gmail (only students 8th-12th have access to Gmail).
 Students may also be asked to use Docs (word processor), Slides (presentations), and Sheets (spreadsheet).
 If you want to add a student’s CCS email account to a tablet or cell phone, it is a Gmail account so select Google as the provider.

 This first link is a step by step manual instructing how to use Google Classroom.